jupyterlab/jupyterlab-git/specification/Git_REST_API.md

     }
 ```

-### git reset - Reset current HEAD to the specified state
+### /reset - Reset current HEAD to the specified state
-Request with a "reset_all" (check if reset all changes), a target "filename", and a "top_repo_path" to reset file contents to the index.
+Request with a reset_all (boolean for if reset all changes), a target file_name, and a top_repo_path to reset the specificed file to the last stored version.

 URL:
 ```bash